kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

+If the top-level project *is* a Java project that you wish to typecheck, follow these
+instructions but replace the 'subprojects' block with the 'allprojects' block.

-Alternately, apply the plugin to the `build.gradle` in each subproject where you
+Alternately, apply the plugin in the `build.gradle` in each subproject as if it
+were a stand-alone project.
+You must do this if you require different configuration
-want to run a checker.
+for different subprojects (for instance, if you want to run different checkers).

 ### Incompatibility with Error Prone